 Private-Sphere Environmentalism

 Private-sphere environmentalism is about your actions.
-It’s what you do to help the earth and animals.
-You may cut down on trash or use less water.
-Maybe you can walk more instead of using a car.
+It’s what you do to help the Earth and animals.
+For example, you may cut down on trash or use less water.
+You may also walk more instead of using a car.

 All these choices count as private-sphere environmentalism.
-This type of care for nature can make your community better, too.
-It also helps us all fight changes in weather and climate that hurt our planet.
+This type of care for nature can also improve your community and help us all fight changes in weather and climate that harm our planet.

 In the big picture, it’s part of how we keep life going on Earth for a long time.